Welcome to the

 Since its rescission at the federal level, the Equity Gag Order has since metastasized at the state and local level.
 Under the Trojan horse of opposing an invented caricature of “critical race theory”, at least fourteen states (AL, AR, AZ, FL, GA, IA, ID, MT, NH, OK, SC, TN, TX, UT ) have fully passed racial and gender equity prohibitions while at least 10 others are actively considering them.
 In addition, similar copycat bills have been introduced by Republicans in Congress.

 Across the country, this moral panic over what and how we learn about history has led to teachers being fired and courses canceled.
 Parents have been deceived, tensions have been stoked, and over a half century of efforts to amend the misleading narratives about our history are being reversed.
 If you marched last year for George Floyd and Breonna Taylor, if your eyes were opened by what you have seen and learned about race and racism in our society, if you have witnessed the value of anti-racist education in your own and in your children’s lives, then don’t be confused by the lies.

 JOIN US IN THIS CRUCIAL FIGHT TO DEFEND THE TRUTH!

 MORE THAN TWENTY STATES HAVE INTRODUCED REPRESSIVE COPYCAT LEGISLATION

 Click on one of the states below to learn more about each bill.

-Following the blueprint of Trump’s EO 13950, nine states have introduced equity gag orders that prohibit equity trainings for government entities, workforces, contractors, and grant recipients.
-Meanwhile twenty-three states have introduced equity gag bills targeting public schools (many of which also apply to universities and colleges).
+Following the blueprint of Trump’s EO 13950, eleven states have introduced equity gag orders that prohibit equity trainings for government entities, workforces, contractors, and grant recipients.
+Meanwhile twenty-six states have introduced equity gag bills targeting public schools (many of which also apply to universities and colleges).
 West Virginia and Montana have even gone as far as to make teaching “divisive concepts” related to systemic racism grounds for human rights complaints.